Spherical space forms revisited: Preparation

-All that remains is to show that properties \eqref{item-cyclic-of-coprime-orders} and \eqref{item-Sylow-subgroups-of-B-act-nontrivially} characterize~$A$; suppose $A^*\leq H$ has these properties.
+All that remains is to show that \eqref{item-cyclic-of-coprime-orders} and \eqref{item-Sylow-subgroups-of-B-act-nontrivially} characterize~$A$; suppose $A^*\leq H$ has these properties.
 By \eqref{item-Sylow-subgroups-of-B-act-nontrivially}, all the Sylow subgroups of $H$ that act trivially on $A^*$ lie in $A^*$.
 Since $A^*$ is cyclic, $\Aut A^*$ is abelian, so $H'$ acts trivially on it.
 We already saw that $H'$ is the product of some of $H$'s Sylow subgroups, so $H'$ lies in $A^*$.
 The central Sylow subgroups of $H$ also act trivially on $A^*$, so also lie in $A^*$.
 We have shown that $A^*$ contains~$A$.
-If $A^*$ were strictly larger than $A$, then the coprimality of $|A^*|$ and $|H/A^*|$ would show that $A^*$ contains some Sylow subgroup of $H$ that is not in $A$.
-But this gives the contradiction that $A^*$ is nonabelian, since $A$ satisfies \eqref{item-Sylow-subgroups-of-B-act-nontrivially}. \end{proof}
+If $A^*$ were strictly larger than $A$, then the coprimality of $|A^*|$ and $|H/A^*|$ would show that $A^*$ contains a Sylow subgroup of $H$ that is not in $A$.
+But then $A^*$ is nonabelian by property \eqref{item-Sylow-subgroups-of-B-act-nontrivially} of $A$, and therefore property \eqref{item-cyclic-of-coprime-orders} fails for~$A^*$. \end{proof}